MrMarlonM/good-world-news/README.md

 - *Bug 4:*
 When using `Summernote` to decorate the articles it didn't work and the page was printing all html tags as plain text.
 *Solution:*
-The problem arose because of Djangos build in feature to excape HTML content automatically for security reasons.
+The problem arose because of Django's build in feature to escape HTML content automatically for security reasons.
 To solve the problem the template filter `safe` was used.

 - *Bug 5:*
 When deploying the project to `Heroku` it it did not work as expected and the App did not start at all.